formlio/forml/docs/platform.rst

 Platform Setup
 ==============

-Platform is a configuration-driven selection of particular *providers* implementing four abstract concepts:
+Platform is a configuration-driven selection of particular *providers* implementing a number of abstract concepts:

 * :doc:`runner/index`
 * :doc:`registry/index`
 * :doc:`feed`
 * :doc:`sink`
+* :ref:`Serving components <serving-components>`

 ForML uses an internal *bank* of available provider implementations of the different possible types.
 Provider instances are registered in this bank using one of two possible *references*: